julianrubisch/better-stimulus/app/content/pages/interaction/controller-dom-mapper.html.md

 ---
+layout: article
 title: Controller DOM Mapper
 category: interaction
+preview_text: You’re trying to access the internal state of a controller from outside of that controller
 ---

 # Controller DOM Mapper

+## TODO rewrite: outlets

 <!-- #### by @julianrubisch {% avatar julianrubisch size=24 %} -->
 <!-- {: .fs-3 } -->